Codiaeum Mammy (koh-dih-EE-um) is also known as Croton Mammy (KROH-tun). Other common names you may hear are:

 Mamey Croton Pests or Diseases

-Outdoors these plants experience few if any disease and insect problems.
+Outdoors Mammy Croton experiences few disease and insect problems.

 Is Mammy Plant Considered Toxic or Poisonous?

-Croton plants are not recommended for homes or businesses where children and animals are present.
+Mammy Croton plants are not recommended for homes or businesses where children and animals or pets are present.

-Every part of this plant is highly toxic, and the seeds potentially fatal.
+Every part of this Croton plant is highly toxic, and the seeds are potentially fatal.

 Ingestion of any other part of the plant can cause gastric distress, such as vomiting, diarrhea, and upset stomach.

-Contact with the sap of the plant can cause allergic reactions and even eczema in some people.
+Contact with the sap of Croton plants can cause allergic reactions and even eczema in some people.

 Be sure to protect your hands with gloves and wear long sleeves and eye protection when pruning or handling this plant.